top of page

 Exhibitions

-2025 The Glenside Hospital Museum, Bristol
+2025 'Mood States' The Glenside Hospital Museum, Bristol

-2025 Oxford University Department of Psychiatry, Oxford
+2025 'Mood States' Oxford University Department

-2024 The Institute of Psychiatry, Psychology and Neuroscience, King’s College London
+Psychology and Neuroscience, King’s College London

-2024 The Royal College of Psychiatrists, London
+2024 'Mood States' The Royal College of Psychiatrists, London

-2023 The Museum of the Mind, Bethlem
+2023 'Mood States' The Museum of the Mind, Bethlem

-2023 The Institute of Psychiatry, Psychology and Neuroscience, King’s College London
+and Neuroscience, King’s College London

 Talks

-2025 Department of Psychiatry, Oxford University, transcript
+2025 Department of Psychiatry Oxford University (transcript

-2024 The Museum of the Mind, Bethlem
+2024 The Museum of the Mind Bethlem (transcript)

-2024 The Royal College of Psychiatrists, London
+2024 The Royal College of Psychiatrists London (transcript)

-Q & A at The Royal College of Psychiatrists
+Q & A at The Royal College of Psychiatrists (transcript)

 Interview